tobiasjcat/ice_end/health.md

 - Grappling hook
 - 1 storm ray, Ray Bradbury, fly speed 60ft
 - A handkerchief from Whistia
+- A magic jerky of a single long rest for yourself.
+- Mini-pomegranate from Pommy the bonsai tree.

 - 2 potion of healing
 - 2 potions of greater healing
-- Oil of sharpness (minute to apply to five ammunition for + 3)
+- [x] Oil of sharpness (minute to apply to five ammunition for + 3)
 - Scroll of hold monster
 - Remember mindblade +2 wisdom save

 - 1/2 of an entire brew-house with Kristif.
 Blacksun Yarn.

+5/7 Health Level for Drusilla

 Collected some brightweed.